 Many recipes call for flour quantities by weight.
 Should this be the case, measure out the weight required and a conversion won't be needed.
 This is especially helpful if you're using a recipe developed by that particular flour manufacturer (which is not a bad idea).

 All-purpose flour isn't eaten on its own, and foods prepared from it derive their flavor from the other ingredients, the yeast, sugar, salt, fats and so on, that it's combined with, as well as from the caramelization of starches that takes place when the dough or batter is cooked.
 If you were to taste the flour by itself, it would taste bland, dry and powdery.

 All-Purpose Flour Substitute

 If you're making a cake, which needs to be soft and tender, or a pizza dough, which needs to be chewy and crusty, you might find that all-purpose flour doesn't quite do the job.
 So one of the common substitutions is to use cake flour for making cakes and cookies, pastry flour for pies pastries and cookies, and bread flour for making breads and pizza doughs.
-If you decide to do this, simply use however many grams of flour the recipe called for, you don't have to do any conversion.
+If you decide to do this, simply use the same measurement the recipe calls for, no conversion needed.